Nock-zz/express-server/README.md

 ### Update Chrome/Brave certificate exceptions
 Import the .p12 file under Edit > Preferences --> Manage certificates --> Your certificates import add the cert.p12 and enter the password.

+Finally you need to go to brave://flags and chrome://flags and set allow-insecure-localhost to enabled